 Reception: Friday, October 13, 2017 at The Lakeshore

 Four images from my travels were invited to be part of The Photographer’s Eye, a group invitational photography show.
-My photos of India in the show have been displayed in various ERA Living venues for the past year, but for this show I’ve added one more image of a Hindu procession in Paris, France.
+Thanks to ERA Living, my photos of India have been displayed at their area locations over the past year, and for this show I’ve added one more image of a Hindu procession in Paris, France.
 You can view this show from October 13, 2017 to February 4, 2018.

 You can merge multiple images into a panorama in Adobe Photoshop, Adobe Camera Raw (which comes with Photoshop), and Adobe Photoshop Lightroom.
 But don’t assume they create panoramas the same way.
 In fact they work differently, but those differences give you more ways to resolve potential panorama issues.